Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: Discussion and Conclusion

 With these accommodations, we demonstrated that the `broken' Witten-O'Raifeartaigh potential can indeed facilitate a successful quintessential inflationary dynamics where dissipation of the scalar field, a defining feature of WI, plays a major role during both the accelerated epochs.
 We also showed, in this whole setup, that (i) the warm inflationary regime is well in accordance with observations, (ii) the setup doesn't require any conventional or variant reheating epoch, (iii) the setup yields a transient (thawing) Dark Energy epoch.

 \acknowledgements The work of S.D. is supported by the Start-up Research Grant (SRG) awarded by Anusandhan National Research Foundation (ANRF), Department of Science and Technology, Government of India [File No. SRG/2023/000101/PMS].
 UK warmly acknowledges the Axis Bank PhD program at Ashoka University for PhD fellowships provided by Axis Bank.
-SSM was supported by the STFC Consolidated Grant [ST/T000732/1] at the University of Nottingham.
+UK also acknowledges the HPC facility at Ashoka University (Chanakya@Ashoka) for providing computational resources essential to this work.
+Additionally, UK is grateful to Kandaswamy Subramanian for insightful discussions that have contributed significantly to the development of this work.
+SSM is supported by IBS under the project code, IBS-R018-D3.
+SSM was also supported by the STFC Consolidated Grant [ST/T000732/1] at the University of Nottingham.
+SSM gratefully acknowledges support from the IUCAA Visitor Academic Programme.
 VS thanks the Anusandhan National Research Foundation (ANRF), India, for the National Science Chair Professorship which provided partial funding for this work.
 SD would like to thank Rudnei Ramos for many useful discussions over the years which have been very useful in this work.
-SSM gratefully acknowledges support from the IUCAA Visitor Academic Programme.